 experimental new classical music for solo instruments, chamber and

-times, loose and ghostly at others, marked by considerable control
+times, loose and ghostly at others, marked by considerable control over

-listenable and exciting despite dissonant piano jabs and extreme
+despite dissonant piano jabs and extreme tension.
+It's

--- he's

-drawing on modern masters, injecting Punk's energy, and finding
+drawing on modern masters, injecting Punk's energy, and finding new

 ways to convey emotion without disassociating himself with his